 “Look at this!” exclaimed Mr. Frank.
-“The unit culminates with a wax museum!
+“The unit culminates with a living history project!
 I’ve always wanted to try one of these!
 Do you think we can do it?”

 Choosing a Group of Famous People

 “Hmm.
-It says to narrow our list of people.
+It says to narrow our list of people when you do a children’s wax museum project.
 I never thought of that.
 Here’s a whole list of possibilities.
 Presidents?
 That would be cool.
 It reminds me of that wax museum at Disney.
 Athletes?”